navyboys/navyboys.github.io/source/_posts/2014-05-13-program-or-be-programmed.markdown

 I took an online Ruby on Rails bootcamp named [TeaLeaf Academy](www.gotealeaf.com) since last month and restart programming again.
 When we joined the class, we were introduced to see a video on Youtube named [Program or be Programmed](ttps://www.youtube.com/watch?v=imV3pPIUy1k) and say something we think about it.
 Here is my viewpoint and self-introduce to myself.

-By the way, I really enjoy this online course and the way they leads.
+By the way, I really enjoy this online course and the way they led.

 >I have worked for two major Japan-based IT solution providers for over ten years, coding with languages such as Oracle PL/SQL, Visual Basic in previous two years, and then transferred to managerial position as project manager and director of a business division.
 But I really didn't want to give up technology because I do believe that information technology will change world dramatically than ever before as the video told us, so I took a PHD program researching on data mining algorithms and its application, and fortunately I will get the degree in a few of months.